VDA5050/VDA5050/VDA5050_EN.md

 The parameter `requestStatus` shall be initially set to 'REQUESTED' by the mobile robot when stating its request.

-Fleet control responds to zone requests via the `response` topic.
+Fleet control responds to zone requests via the `responses` topic.
-The response message contains an array of `zoneResponse` objects.
-Each `zoneResponse` shall only respond to a single request referenced by the `requestId`.
+The response message contains an array of `response` objects.
+Each `response` shall only respond to a single request referenced by the `requestId`.
 Each response has a `responseType` that is either 'GRANTED', 'QUEUED', 'REVOKED', or 'REJECTED'.
 If the `responseType` is 'GRANTED', the mobile robot is allowed to enter the zone or use the requested trajectory.
 Fleet control can set the `responseType` to 'QUEUED' to acknowledge the mobile robot's request without giving permission, informing the mobile robot that its request is being processed.
 If the `responseType` is 'REJECTED', the mobile robot shall not enter the zone or use the requested trajectory.
 The `responseType` 'REVOKED' indicates that the permission is no longer valid.
 The fleet control shall assume a 'REVOKED' request as still being 'GRANTED', until the `requestStatus` of the mobile robot is set to 'REVOKED'.
-The `zoneResponse` object can include a `leaseExpiry` which specifies until when a 'GRANTED' request is valid.
+The `response` object can include a `leaseExpiry` which specifies until when a 'GRANTED' request is valid.
 To extend the `leaseExpiry` fleet control can resend a response message with an updated `leaseExpiry` time.

 The mobile robot shall acknowledge the fleet controls response by setting the `requestStatus` accordingly and keep the request for as long as it considers the information relevant.
 See also Section [6.9 Request/response mechanism](#69-requestresponse-mechanism).